Group-5-Project-2/CodeCave/README.md

 - Forming components requirements in order to work with the backend
 - Challenges learning to use state and props
 - Breaking tasks into smaller issues/branches to easily close and share with team members - difficult to break tasks up until more is understood
+- Challenged to remember to add Axios to package and then spent hours debugging before remembering to add a proxy.
 ---